AdityaAparadh/LeetBoard/README.md

 # LeetBoard

 A Leetcode Leaderboard website.
-Full Stack application build using Express, NodeJS and React.
+Full Stack application build using Express, NodeJS and React. ( ⚠️ WIP )

 ## Backend

-The Express server consists of two processes, `cache.js` queries the Leetcode interal GraphQL server and caches them on the disk, updating the cache every minute, while `main.js` reads the cache, and provies the API Endpoints for the server.
-Essentially, it translates a GraphQL API to a REST API.
+The Express server, `server.js` queries the Leetcode interal GraphQL server and caches them in memory, updating the cache every minute, and provies the API Endpoints for the server.
+Essentially, it translates the GraphQL API into a REST API.

+Currently it supports one route : `/user/{username}`

-To use, directly run both `cache.js` and `main.js` seperately using Node, or build a docker image using the `Dockerfile`
+To use, directly configure and run `server.js` using Node, or build a docker image using the `Dockerfile`

 ## Frontend